-But why do YouGov users think there will be violence following the election results?
+But why do YouGov users think there will be violence?
 We asked our Chat users to go deeper and tell us what they think.
 You can share your views on whether you expect violence following the election here.

 “Whichever side loses will be protesting the winner.”